 So when you’re traveling, take the opportunity to try something new that you know is better for the planet – even if you’re not going to do it perfectly, or every day for the rest of your life.
 That’s okay.

-6. Make your pre-travel research count (by knowing what to look for).
+6. Make your pre-travel research count.

 Looking for famous sustainability certifications I described above is a good place to start, but many small businesses simply won’t have them – yet that doesn’t necessarily mean they’re doing nothing.

 One way to deal with this is to search around a little when planning a trip.
 Google “sustainable travel in X destination,” and look for local sustainability organizations, business groups, certifications, or local sustainable travel guides.
 Follow their recommendations for local hotels, activity outfitters, restaurants, etc.

 Your decision process for which boat company you hire for a snorkeling tour on Maui, which hotel to choose in Mississippi, or maybe which island to visit in Greece can get a lot easier when you use these organizations to narrow down the options.

 Get a head start with some of my sustainable destination guides: